-Dr. Soleymani treats patients from the Chicago Metropolitan area who suffer from psoriasis, a common but uncomfortable and unsightly skin condition, at his Dermio Dermatology practice in Munster and DeMotte, IN.
+Dr. Soleymani treats patients from the Chicago Metropolitan area who suffer from psoriasis, a common but uncomfortable and unsightly skin condition, at his Dermio Dermatology practice in Munster, Dyer, Valparaiso, and DeMotte, IN.

 Psoriasis is a skin condition presenting red, raised, dry and cracked scaly skin patches and is the result of a rapid buildup of skin cells.
 In some cases, psoriasis affects the fingernails, causing yellowing and small depressions.
 Psoriasis can be mild, moderate or severe, and, in most cases, causes itching and burning in affected areas or skin.